 - Mix the starter with the remaining white bread flour, water and salt.

 Homemade bread is best consumed within 2-3 days.
-To help keep it fresh, store in an airtight plastic bag at room temperature.
+To help keep it fresh, store it in an airtight plastic bag at room temperature.

 You Might Also Like